IHE/RAD.IRA/input/pagecontent/rad-x2.md

 ##### 2:4.X2.4.1.1 Trigger Events

-The Sender receives a successful Subscribe Reporting Session [RAD-X1] response.
+The Sender receives a successful Subscribe to Reporting Session [RAD-X1] response message.

 ##### 2:4.X2.4.1.2 Message Semantics

 This message is a websocket request.
 The Sender is the User Agent.
 The Receiver is the Origin Server.

-The Sender shall send a websocket request to the `hub.channel.endpoint` websocket WSS URL received from the successful Subscribe Reporting Session [RAD-X1] response.
+The Sender shall send a websocket request to the `hub.channel.endpoint` websocket WSS URL received from the successful Subscribe to Reporting Session [RAD-X1] response.

 ##### 2:4.X2.4.1.3 Expected Actions